-- 1. Refer the student to a school-based or community-based attendance improvement program; or - 2.
-File a citation in the office of the appropriate magisterial district judge against the student or the person in parental relation who resides in the same household as the student.
+- 1.Refer the student to a school-based or community-based attendance improvement program. - 2.
+Convene an Attendance Court Hearing.
+Formal notice of attendance will be provided to parent and student. - 3.
+File a citation in the office of the appropriate magisterial district judge against the student and/or the person in parental relation who resides in the same household as the student.